Cancer Centre

 Pharmacy

-The Royal Surrey’s main pharmacy is located on Level B of the main hospital building and the Cancer Centre has a satellite pharmacy on the Level B area of Oncology Outpatient Department (Outpatients 12).
+The Royal Surrey’s main pharmacy is located on Level B of the main hospital building.
+The Cancer Centre has a satellite pharmacy on the Level B area of Oncology Outpatient Department (Outpatients 12).
 This pharmacy is open between 9am and 5:45pm.

 Where to park